 The date of discovery coincided with the feast day of Saint Helena of Constantinople (mother of Emperor Constantine I) in the Eastern Orthodox calendar.
 The English East India Company (EIC) took possession in 1659 and founded its capital, Jamestown, in honor of the Duke of York.
 The island was passed from the EIC to the British Crown in 1834.

-Pro-slavery forces attacked and burned the free-state town of Lawrence, Kansas, in what became known as the "Sacking of Lawrence."
+Pro-slavery forces, led by Sheriff Samuel J. Jones, attacked and burned the anti-slavery town of Lawrence, Kansas on May 21, 1856, in what became known as the "Sacking of Lawrence."
 More

-The American Red Cross is founded in Washington, D.C. by Clara Barton and a circle of her acquaintances.
-Barton led the Red Cross for 23 years.
+The American Red Cross was founded on May 21, 1881, in Washington, D.C. by Clara Barton and a group of her acquaintances.
+They were Inspired by the International Red Cross movement in Europe.
+Barton served as its first president for 23 years.
 More

-Charles Lindbergh becomes the first man to complete a solo flight across the Atlantic Ocean, flying 3,610 miles from New York to Paris in his plane, the Spirit of St. Louis,in 33 1/2 hours.
+Charles Lindbergh becomes the first man to complete a solo flight across the Atlantic Ocean on May 21, 1927.
+He flew 3,610 miles from New York to Paris in his plane, the Spirit of St. Louis, in 33 1/2 hours.
 More